 Similarly, when adding URLs manually, either in another platform or in a text editor, you should be extra careful with the URLs: double-check them against the source and make sure they are all working URLs.

-Currently, the Tag Validator only checks the syntax of the ad tag, not the URLs.
+Please note that the Tag Validator only checks the syntax of the ad tag, not the URLs.